 Much of what is covered in this page – for example, supporting a person with bathing or someone who has restricted movement – is also often relevant to older people who might not have dementia.
 In this page, ‘equipment’ refers to things like walking sticks and frames, bath steps and non-spill cups – more low-tech items designed to assist people with mainly physical difficulties.

 Technological and often electronic items that are designed to help people with cognitive or memory problems are classed as ‘assistive technology’ and are not discussed in this page.
-For more information on these see: Assistive technology – devices to help with everyday living.
+For more information on these see Assistive technology.
 It may help to read both pages together.

 Everyone with dementia experiences the condition differently.
 What may be useful for one person may not be appropriate for another.
 The needs of each person will also change as their dementia progresses.
 Not everything included in this page will be of use to everyone, but it can help to know what is available.